-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected.
-None.
-Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear generally laid to timber decking, paving, stone chips and slate chips.
-Boundaries are generally marked by timber fencing, hedging and brick/block walling.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are a mixture of plastered masonry and plasterboard.
+The walls are formed in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with tongue and grooved boarding laid on timber joists.
-Access to the floors was restricted by the presence of fitted coverings.
-There was no means of access to any sub floor areas.
+The floors are of solid concrete construction to the ground floor with chipboard sheeting on timber joists at first floor level.
+Access to the floors was restricted by the presence of fitted coverings throughout.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The joinery comprises painted softwood finishes with timber panelled internal doors.
+Painted softwood finishes with timber panelled internal doors.
 The kitchen is fitted with a combination of base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The chimney breast is formed in plastered masonry.
-At the time of the inspection, a feature fire surround was attached to the chimney breast incorporating a hard wired electric fire.
+N/a.